nspope/coaldecoder/README.md

 estimation of (asymmetric) migration rates and effective population sizes, and scales to thousands of epochs and tens of populations.
 Note that this package is at a 'proof of concept' stage, the API and implementation are bound to change.

-The underlying model and input statistics are described in [this poster](inst/example/Pope_ProbGen2022.pdf).
+The underlying model and input statistics are similar to those described in [this poster](inst/example/Pope_ProbGen2022.pdf), although the method now uses both first and second coalescence events from each trio.

 ### Known issues